fibbojs/fibbo/docs/api/2d/classes/FAttachedCamera.md

 #### Description

 Update the component.
 Should be called every frame.
+The purpose of `onFrame` on FComponent is really to render the component, its mesh/sprite and its properties.
+Any changes on its transform should be done on the controller, not here.

 #### Overrides